Thailand is famed for its elephants so if you’re planning a visit, you can’t miss spending a night at the Elephant Nature Park!

 We drove back to the city centre and were dropped off at each of our hotels.

 There’s lots of free time but it’s a beautiful place to be and there are plenty of animals to observe.
-Invest in some good sun cream though – there isn’t much shade!
+Invest in some good sun cream though – even if you’re visiting Chiang Mai in January!

 It was a great experience and we would recommend it to anyone.
 There are lots of different programmes you can choose, but we felt that one day wasn’t enough!